shogun-toolbox/docs/INSTALL.md

 If a particular Shogun class is unavailable, this is likely due to an unmet dependency.
 See our [docker configuration file](https://github.com/shogun-toolbox/shogun/blob/develop/configs/shogun/Dockerfile) for an example configuration used in our test builds.

 You need at least 1 Gigabytes free disk space.
-If you compile any interface, roughly 4 Gigabytes RAM are need.
+If you compile any interface, roughly 4 Gigabytes RAM are need (we are working on reducing this).
 [CCache](https://ccache.samba.org/) will massively speed up the compilation process (enabled by default).

-##COMPILING
+##Basics
-Shogun uses CMake for its build.
+Shogun uses [CMake](https://cmake.org/) for its build.
 The general workflow is

 0. Get Shogun source, or clone the latest develop code `git clone https://github.com/shogun-toolbox/shogun.git`.
 Potentially update submodules `git submodule update --init`
 1. go to the repository root.